How can I tell what God's plan is?God wants His children to know and follow His will in general and His plan for their lives specifically.

 Thirdly, we can go right to God and ask Him through prayer.
 Epaphras was a man not mentioned extensively in Scriptures, but the times he is mentioned are worth studying.
 In Colossians 4:12, we find that Epaphras prayed for the people in the church at Colossae to "…stand mature and fully assured in all the will of God."
 You can pray this for yourself, and for others.

 God also communicates with us through circumstances, our relationships with others who strive to walk closely with Jesus, and other ways that are unique to each of us.
-Discerning God's will is a spiritual muscle that must be exercised.
+Discerning God's plan is a spiritual muscle that must be exercised.
 He wants us to know Him, and know His will for our lives.
-"Draw near to God, and he will draw near to you" (James 4:8a).
+"Draw near to God, and he will draw near to you" (James 4:8).

 How can I tell if I'm really hearing God or if it's just my own thoughts, or even Satan?

 How can I recognize the voice of God?